Genomic-Informed Heterogeneous Graph Learning for Spatiotemporal Avian Influenza Outbreak Forecasting: Experiments

 In our empirical evaluations, we implement ST-GCN, SelfAttnRNN, DCRNN, and Cola-GNN using the open-source Cola-GNN repository~\footnote{https://github.com/amy-deng/colagnn}.
 ST-Net and EAST-Net are built upon the official EAST-Net implementation~\footnote{https://github.com/underdoc-wang/EAST-Net/tree/main}.
 Implementation of Epi-GNN~\footnote{https://github.com/Xiefeng69/EpiGNN} and Epi-Cola-GNN~\footnote{https://github.com/gigg1/CIKM2023EpiDL/tree/main} are based on their respective publicly available source code.

-To enable evaluation of the proposed BLUE framework on the Flu-Japan dataset, we first construct the location layer based on the provided adjacency matrix.
-Each location node is assigned features based on the reported infection counts across prefectures.
-To represent case-level information, we simulate case nodes and associate them with their respective infected locations.
-Unlike the Avian-US setting, we assume uniform infectivity and assign an equal importance feature (value = 1) to each case node.
-This simplifies the transmission model by treating all cases as equally influential.
-With this setup, we construct the heterogeneous graphs for the Flu-Japan dataset and use feed them into BLUE under the same modeling assumptions used in the Avian-US dataset.
+Except HGT, all bas are primarily designed for single-layer spatio-temporal forecasting and assume either a fixed or learnable graph structure.
+As such, they are not directly compatible with the multi-layer architecture of the Avian-US dataset.
+To make them applicable, we adapt each model by building homogeneous graphs tailored to its design.
+For ST-GCN, SelfAttnRNN, Cola-GNN, EpiGNN, EpiCola-GNN, and DCRNN, we define a binary adjacency matrix based on spatial proximity and genetic similarity between locations.
+This setup mirrors their original use cases, allowing these models to learn spatio-temporal patterns over a fixed location-level graph.
+For ST-Net and EAST-Net, which support adaptive graph learning, we initialize homogeneous graphs with no predefined edges.
+These models learn the graph structure dynamically, allowing them to infer inter-location dependencies during training without relying on geographic priors.

+We set a short observation window of $T$=4 steps and forecast the next $H$=4 steps (all experiments are conducted under this setting unless specified), and report the averaged evaluation metrics of $H$ steps.
+Experiments of all baselines and \ourmethod~are conducted under a 5-fold cross-validation with the same random seed to ensure consistency.
+In addition to fixed embedding size $d$=8 and weight regularization $\lambda_2=5e-4$, all baseline models are re-trained and tuned for optimal performance using their official open-source code.
+For \ourmethod~, we search $\lambda_1 \in \{0.01, 0.05, 0.1, 0.5, 1\}$, and choose $\lambda_1=0.1$ for final evaluations.
+All experiments are run on either a single NVIDIA V100, DGX A100, or NVIDIA RTX A5000 GPU.

-To ensure comparability in overall performance, we unify the embedding size and hidden dimensions across all models and re-run each baseline on both datasets.
+To ensure comparability in overall performance, we unify the embedding size and hidden dimensions across all models.
+We further apply the stratified weighting infection loss in Section \ref{sec:opt} to all baselines and re-run each baseline on the Avian-US dataset for fair comparison.
 The key hyperparameters used for all baseline models are listed below:

 {\textbf{ST-GCN}}: embedding size=8, hidden dim=16, number of layers=3, epoch=100, learning rate=1e-5, dropout=0.3, window size=4, predicted horizon=4, weight of regularization term=5e-4.

 {\textbf{SelfAttnRNN}}: embedding size=8, hidden dim=16, number of layers=2, epoch=100, learning rate=1e-5, dropout=0.3, window size=4, predicted horizon=4, weight of regularization term=5e-4.